A new Wellness and Recreation Center will be centrally located on campus, proposed to replace the O’Hara Garage and LRDC building.

 Benefits of the new state-of-the-art facility are extensive, including:

 - Total Health and Wellness Destination – From recreation and fitness areas to yoga and meditation spaces, this innovative multi-story facility will encompass all aspects of health and wellness, taking a holistic approach to support and enrich the student experience.
-The Center, estimated at 300,000 sq. feet, will include additional amenities under consideration, such as a test kitchen to support healthy nutrition, recreation pool, jogging track, weight-lifting equipment, basketball and volleyball courts, academic gathering spaces and more.
+The Center, estimated at 270,000 sq. feet, will include additional amenities under consideration, such as a test kitchen to support healthy nutrition, recreation pool, jogging track, weight-lifting equipment, basketball and volleyball courts, and more.

 - Sustainability – In addition to physical and mental health benefits, the new facility will target LEED certification and is expected to include ample natural light and energy efficiencies, sustainable stormwater management and biophilic design elements, a showcase for sustainable design that will support Pitt’s leadership and commitment to sustainability.